 Ananias had not lied to men but to God.
 All sin is eventually against God.
-David knew this and he wrote, “Against thee, thee only, have I sinned” (Ps.
-51:4).
-When Ananias heard Peter’s words, he fell down and died (v.
-5).
-And the young men arose and buried him (v.
-6).
-His was a similar judgment to what happened to Nadab and Abihu (Lev.
-10:2), and Achan (Joshua 7:20–26).
+David knew this and he wrote, “Against thee, thee only, have I sinned” (Psalms 51:4).
+When Ananias heard Peter’s words, he fell down and died (Acts 5: 5).
+And the young men arose and buried him (verse 6).
+His was a similar judgment to what happened to Nadab and Abihu (Leviticus 10:2), and Achan (Joshua 7:20–26).

-Although this was a severe punishment from God, it was needed especially to the believers of the early church who have tasted firsthand the heavenly gifts of salvation and experienced the supernatural power of Pentecost.
+Although the punishment of Ananias and Sapphira was a severe one from God, it was needed especially to the believers of the early church who have tasted firsthand the heavenly gifts of salvation and experienced the supernatural power of Pentecost.
 If God didn’t correct the sin of Ananias and Sapphira, such sins would have weakened the work of gospel.
-So, God had to interrupt in this case to save His church from future follies.
+So, God had to interrupt in this case to save His church from future sins.

-As a result, “great fear came upon all the church and upon all who heard these things” (v.
-11).
+As a result, “great fear came upon all the church and upon all who heard these things” (Acts 5:11).
 It is possible that there were other dishonest individuals that needed a deeper sense of respect to God as the final judge.
 Such fear was a warning to those who were wavering in their walk with the Lord and an invitation to mend their ways (Jeremiah 26:13).